Heavy metal toxicity: hair loss and health problems

 Heavy metal toxicity causes hair loss and health problems

 There are many hair loss causes and toxic heavy metals are just one of the long list that causes a myriad of health problems.
 Heavy metals are extremely toxic and are a key cause of hair and health problem.
-Many of the heavy metals that we consume through the environment enter our systems either acutely, slowly or over time (chronic poisoning).
+Many of the heavy metals that we consume through the environment enter our systems either acutely, slowly, or over time (chronic poisoning).
 Chemical and heavy metal toxicity have become one of the most persistent health threats of our era as they continue to assail your body on a daily basis.
-This toxicity can lead to damage of vital organs, hair loss or result in decreased central nervous and mental functions.
+This toxicity can lead to damage to vital organs, hair loss, or result in decreased central nervous and mental functions.

 Hair loss causes many distinct health conditions related to heavy metal toxicity.